Drastic change in inelastic scattering depending on the development of dineutron correlation in $^{10}$Be

 Figure~\ref{fig:radius} shows the calculated root mean squared radii for the (a) point nucleon matter, (b) point neutron, and (c) point proton of the 0$^+_1$, 2$^+_1$, and 2$^+_2$ states with $V_{\rm LS}$ = 0--4000 MeV.
 The dotted, dashed, dot-dashed curves are the results for the 0$^+_1$, 2$^+_1$, and 2$^+_2$ states, respectively.
-The increase of the strength of the spin-orbit interaction gives the small size for the point nucleon-matter, neutron, and proton because of the strong binding as shown in Fig.~\ref{fig:energy}.
-We here notice that the size of the 0$^+_1$ and 2$^+_1$ show consistent behaviors with the strong binding.
-On the other hand, the 2$^+_2$ state, which has a larger size than that of the 0$^+_1$ and 2$^+_1$ states except for very small $V_{\rm LS}$ values, has much gentle shrinkage behavior with increasing the binding energy.
-This result implies the structure of the 2$^+_2$ state is quite different from that of the ground and 2$^+_1$ states when the strong spin-orbit interaction is applied.
+The experimental values of the proton and matter radii of the $^{10}$Be nucleus were 2.357 $\pm$ 0.018 fm~\cite{nortershauser2009} and 2.39 $\pm$ 0.02 fm~\cite{tanihata1985}, respectively.
+The calculated data was very close to the experimental data around $V_{\rm LS}$ = 2500 MeV.
+The increase in the strength of the spin-orbit interaction is responsible for the small size for the point nucleon-matter, neutron, and proton because of the strong binding, as shown in Fig.~\ref{fig:energy}.
+The size of the 0$^+_1$ and 2$^+_1$ states show behaviors consistent with the strong binding.
+On the other hand, the 2$^+_2$ state, which is larger than the 0$^+_1$ and 2$^+_1$ states except for very small $V_{\rm LS}$ values, exhibits much gentler shrinkage behavior with increasing binding energy.
+This result implies that the structure of the 2$^+_2$ state is quite different from that of the ground and 2$^+_1$ states, when the strong spin-orbit interaction is applied.

-For more precise analysis, we investigate the other structure information.
+For more precise analysis, we investigated other structural information.
 Figure~\ref{fig:LSandSS} shows the expectation values of (a) $< \bm{L} \cdot \bm{S}>$ and (b) $< \bm{S}^2 >$ for the neutron with $V_{\rm LS}$ = 0--4000 MeV.
-The expectation values of the proton part are 0 because all protons are contained in the $\alpha$ cluster.
-The similar behavior of the 0$^+_1$ and 2$^+_1$ states in the growth of the expectation value by changing the strength of the spin-orbit interaction is clearly seen.
-Namely, it is considered that the $0^+_1$ and $2^+_1$ states have similar inner structures and change in the same way with increasing the strength of spin-orbit interaction.
-On the other hand, the expectation value of the 2$^+_2$ state shows different behavior.
-It implies that the 2$^+_2$ state has a different inner structure from the 0$^+_1$ and 2$^+_1$ states when the strong spin-orbit interaction is applied.
+The expectation values of the proton part are 0 because all protons are in the $\alpha$ cluster.
+The 0$^+_1$ and 2$^+_1$ states clearly exhibit similar behaviors during the growth of the expectation value with changing strength of the spin-orbit interaction.
+Thus, the $0^+_1$ and $2^+_1$ states have similar inner structures and undergo similar change with increasing strength of the spin-orbit interaction.
+The expectation value of the 2$^+_2$ state shows different behavior unlike the behavior of the $0^+_1$ and $2^+_1$ states.
+This finding implies that the inner structure of the 2$^+_2$ state is different from the structures of the 0$^+_1$ and 2$^+_1$ states when the strong spin-orbit interaction is applied.